coderdojo-banbridge/educational/EdisonRobot/EdisonBlinkingBeepingBouncing.md

 1. Edison Robot (or more if you'd like to tackle the advanced Challenge)
 1. EdComm Programming Cable
-1. (Optional) Black marker & paper
+1. (Optional) Lego or some other obstacle making equipment

 <div class="page-break" />